-In addition to giving us insight into the political economy factors that have shaped U.S. trade policy over the long run, history gives us a perspective on some classic issues of international economics, such as the gains from trade and the costs of protection.
+In addition to providing insight into the political economy factors that have shaped US trade policy over the long run, history gives us a perspective on some classic issues of international economics, such as the gains from trade and the costs of protection.

 Trade policy was a controversial matter well before the United States became an independent country.
-The thirteen North American colonies came under the strict regulations of the Navigation Acts, which artificially channeled most of the trade of the colonies through Britain.
-About three quarters of colonial exports were "enumerated" and had to pass through a British port before being re-exported to other destinations, a policy that reduced the price received by planters in America.
-There has been a long debate about whether British mercantilist policies enriched British shipping interests at America's expense and thereby contributed to the tensions that gave rise to the American revolution.
+The thirteen North American colonies came under the strict regulations of the Navigation Acts, which channeled most of the trade of the colonies through Britain.
+About three quarters of colonial exports were enumerated and had to pass through a British port before being reexported to other destinations, a policy that reduced the price received by planters in America.
+There has been a long debate about whether British mercantilist policies enriched British shipping interests at America's expense and thereby contributed to the tensions that gave rise to the American Revolution.

-In a pioneering calculation, Lawrence Harper (1939) estimated that these trade restrictions imposed a cost of about 2.3 percent of colonial income in 1773.
-This calculation did not include the benefits to the colonies of being part of the British Empire, such as savings on defense costs and lower insurance rates on shipping due to the protection provided by the Royal Navy.
+In a pioneering calculation, Harper (1939) estimates that these trade restrictions imposed a cost of about 2.3% of colonial income in 1773.
+This calculation does not include the benefits to the colonies of being part of the British Empire, such as savings on defense costs and lower insurance rates on shipping due to the protection provided by the Royal Navy.
 16 This does not mean that British mercantilist restrictions were unimportant in the calls for American independence.
-About 90 percent of the economic cost of the Navigation Laws is believed to have fallen upon the southern colonies, particularly tobacco planters in Maryland and Virginia.
-This may have reduced the region's income by as much as 2.5 percent in 1770 and pushed the region into supporting calls for economic independence.
-17
+About 90% of the economic cost of the Navigation Acts is believed to have fallen upon the southern colonies, particularly tobacco planters in Maryland and Virginia.
+This may have reduced the region's income by as much as 2.5% in 1770 and pushed the region into supporting calls for economic independence.17

-The incomplete data that we have from the period suggests that America's foreign commerce was severely depressed during the Revolutionary War and into the 1780s.
+The incomplete data that we have from the period suggest that America's foreign commerce was severely depressed during the Revolutionary War and into the 1780s.
 Trade picked up in the 1790s but was highly volatile due to military conflicts in Europe.
-President Thomas Jefferson was responsible for an unusual policy experiment when, with Congress's support, he declared a complete embargo on shipping to and from the United States starting in December 1807.
+President Thomas Jefferson was responsible for an unusual policy experiment when, with the support of Congress, he declared a complete embargo on shipping to and from the United States starting in December 1807.
 (The ostensible reason for the embargo was to protect American ships and sailors from getting caught in the fighting between Britain and France in the Atlantic.)
 By mid-1808, the United States was almost reduced to a state of autarky, about as close to being completely shut off from international trade as it has ever been in its peacetime history.